Amanda Banton: Life and career

-Between October 2014 and March 2016 Banton filed a number of further class actions against Standard & Poor's alleging misleading and deceptive conduct and negligence by S&P. Those claims were amended in October 2017 to allege deceit against S&P. Those matters were settled in May 2018 for $215 million.
-The Court approved the settlement in August 2018.

-In 2014 Banton also filed a class action lawsuit against another ratings firm, Fitch Ratings, alleging that the firm "had engaged in misleading or deceptive conduct and was negligence in giving AAA and AA ratings to certain collateralized debt obligations known as Palladin AAA and Palladin AA."
+Between 2014 and 2016, Banton filed several class actions against Standard & Poor's alleging misleading and deceptive conduct and negligence, which settled in May 2018 for $215 million.
+In 2014 Banton filed a class action lawsuit against ratings firm Fitch Ratings alleging misleading and deceptive conduct and negligence in giving AAA and AA ratings to certain collateralized debt obligations.
 Fitch settled pre-trial in September 2019 for AU$27 million, representing the recovery of about 95% of the losses incurred by the plaintiffs, and is believed to be (in percentage terms), one of the largest settlements achieved pre-trial in Australia.